forthy42/net2o/wiki/squid.md

 Free software is a non-rivalrous good.
-You can copy it as much as you like, you can change it and fit it to your purpose (supposed it is constructed lean enough, and you have the qualification for doing that), so it's not directly tradeable.
+You can copy it as much as you like, you can change it and fit it to your purpose (supposed it is constructed lean enough, and you have the qualification for doing that), so it's not reasonable to trade it on its own.
+The whole concept behind copyright to turn knowledge and wisdom into rivalrous goods is a bad idea.
+To society, they are much more worth when they are non-rivalrous.

-So therefore I propose to turn free software development effort, which is a scarce resource, and creates public infrastructure, into a tradeable currency, and thereby make this work valuable.
+So therefore I propose to turn free software development effort, which is a scarce resource, and creates knowledge (public infrastructure of the information age), into a tradeable currency, and thereby make this work valuable.
 Instead of financing startups, which are classical economy, the intial $quid offer goes into work for the public.

-Ah, yes, and penguins eat squids, too.
+_Ah, yes, and penguins eat squids, too._

 ### Share and enjoy!

+I want to point out that a service-oriented business model for free software works, but inevitably pushes the companies into a business model, where only the complaint department makes money.
+If you don't want to stick your head into a pig, because the depressive AI of the useless Sirius Cypernetics Corporation products you got, make sure that there is a business model for creating good, easy to use, and cheap to maintain software.

+Incentives matter.
+Economy is all about game theory.

 ## Literature